codam-coding-college/MLX42/README.md

 ## Documented 📚

-MLX42 is cares about good documentation, every function, usage and even some internal workings are documented!
+MLX42 cares about good documentation, every function, usage and even some internal workings are documented!
 No more guessing and searching how something functions or is supposed to work.

 ## Performance 🚀